MALTA INTERNATIONAL ARTS FESTIVAL

 29 JUNE - 16 JULY 2018

 Under the artistic direction of Michelle Castelletti

-The Festival believes in the importance of artistic collaboration between countries and cultural realities and works on spotting, forging and growing synergies and partnerships.
-MIAF crosses boundaries; consolidates what already exists; and strives to becomes a creative and cultural hub in Malta.
-MIAF wants to be seen at the forefront of innovation and as one of the festivals in the world that supports, promotes and creates.
+The festival believes in the importance of artistic collaboration between countries and cultural realities and works on spotting, forging and growing synergies and partnerships.
+The Malta International Arts Festival is not just a showcase of events but rather a strategy towards establishing a cultural legacy.
+A long list of internationally renowned artists have participated in MIAF, including several ensembles, artists and organisations.
+The MIAF organisation team works on creating a festival that crosses boundaries; consolidates what already exists; and strives to becomes a creative and cultural hub in Malta.
+MIAF aims to be seen at the forefront of innovation and as one of the festivals in the world that supports, promotes and creates.

-With our unique position in the middle of the Mediterranean Sea, we can act as an artistic bridge between Europe and the African coast.
-We are also in right in the middle between East and West.
-This provides us with an incredibly diverse, rich and colourful tapestry to work on, and create new things, fusing different cultures, using our heritage, but looking also beyond.
-With MIAF, we also seek to veil our artistic vision with a socio-political tinge, sometimes explicit and at other times as an underlying agenda.
-We are also very lucky to be an island imbued with history – history that we can look back to, react to, be inspired by and use as a canvas.
-We believe that the MIAF can become a benchmark for Malta’s cultural achievement and attain a place on the world’s cultural map.
+With our unique position in the middle of the Mediterranean Sea, the Maltese islands can act as an artistic bridge between Europe and the African coast.
+The islands are also reflect eastward and westward geographically.
+This provides the Maltese community with an incredibly diverse, rich and colourful tapestry to work on, and create new things, fusing different cultures, using our heritage, but looking also beyond.
+The festival also seeks to veil our artistic vision with a socio-political tinge, sometimes explicit and at other times as an underlying agenda.
+The organisers believes that the Malta International Arts Festival can become a benchmark for Malta’s cultural achievement and attain a place on the world’s cultural map.